Measuring communications is a critical task in PR.

 PR Resource: How To Measure Attitudes

-How To Measure Attitudes
+How To Measure Attitudes in PR

 How do you measure attitudes?
 There are a few things to think about to get your measurement right.
 3The Handbook of Research for Communication and Technology, 34.5 Measuring Attitudes.
 In AECT.